-5.7.7 Where the distance between any part of an external wall and a lower roof is less than 9.0 m vertically or 5.0 m horizontally (see Figure 5.6), protective measures shall be applied either to the roof as specified in Paragraph 5.7.8 or to the wall as specified in Paragraph 5.7.9.

-- a) Providing sprinklers throughout the building, or - b) Constructing that part of the roof within 5.0 m horizontally of the wall, with an FRR in accordance with Paragraph 2.3. of the firecell below the roof.

-5.7.9 External wall protection above an adjacent lower roof shall be provided by constructing the critical part of the wall (closer to the roof than 9.0 m vertically or 5.0 m horizontally (see Figure 5.6)) with an FRR in accordance with Paragraph 2.3.
+- 5.7.7 Where the distance between any part of an external wall and a lower roof is less than 9.0 m vertically or 5.0 m horizontally (see Figure 5.6), protective measures shall be applied either to the roof as specified in Paragraph 5.7.8 or to the wall as specified in Paragraph 5.7.9. - 5.7.8 Roof protection shall be achieved by: - a) Providing sprinklers throughout the building, or - b) Constructing that part of the roof within 5.0 m horizontally of the wall with an FRR in accordance with Paragraph 2.3. - 5.7.9 External wall protection above an adjacent lower roof shall be provided by constructing the critical part of the wall (closer to the roof than 9.0 m vertically or 5.0 m horizontally (see Figure 5.6)) with an FRR in accordance with Paragraph 2.3.